YousefHanafy-SW-ENG/YousefHanafy-SW-ENG/README.md

 - I have developed many apps using Flutter and Android Kotlin with more than one year experience in Mobile App Development.

 - I have worked with Memory Managment, Design patterns, Solid principles to achieve the clean architecture concepts with MVP, MVVM, etc....

+- I have experience in clean code, Git, Git flow.
+-
 - I have more than one year experience as a software instructor.

 - 📫 How to reach me **yousef.hanafy@gmail.com**